What to pack for Peru. A detailed packing list with all the clothing and special items you will need for your perfect trip to Peru.

-What to pack for the amazon rain forest in Peru
+What to pack for the Amazon rain forest in Peru

-The amazon rain forest is one of the most remarkable places on this planet.
+The Amazon rain forest is one of the most remarkable places on this planet.
 I could name you a thousand reasons to visit (I saw pink dolphins and tapirs, and so much more!), but instead, I’ll stress that rain forest means rain.
 But actually, the rain isn’t your biggest concern.
-The biggest problem is the high humidity (around 100 percent) and mosquitoes.
+The biggest problem is high humidity (around 100 percent) and mosquitoes.
 The combination of the two leads to rather contradicting packing decisions (ideally you would want to wear short pants, but that also means serving the bugs an easy meal).

 - Long sleeved pants to protect you from insect bites.
 Focus on fast-drying and super light-weighted stuff.

-- Long sleeved shirts.
+- Long-sleeved shirts.
 I got a couple of anti-bug shirts was pretty satisfied (pic above)

 - HIGH Rain boots (if your lodge doesn’t provide them)

 - LONG summer Trekking Socks to wear in the rain boots

 - A waterproof bag / dry sack (I am using these) for your electronics